34-Day Supply Co-Pays

 |Individual $1000||Family $2000|

 - Co-pay levels are based on the CVS/Caremark Standard Formulary Drug List.
-To verify coverage and check costs select one of the following links:
+To verify coverage and check costs, visit the CVS/Caremark portal.

 - Some formulary medications may require a Prior Authorization.